petitnau/algorand-vaults/README.md

 The variables `wait_time`, `recovery` and `vault` are initialized at contract creation, and they remain constant throughout the contract lifetime.
 Instead, the other variables are updated upon each withdrawal request.

-## The escrow account
+## Escrow account

-The vault's escrow account is a stateless contract that approves every transaction as long as:
+The escrow account used by the vault is a stateless contract that releases funds provided that:
-1. the stateful contract partecipates in the approval decision (a call to the stateful contract is in the group transaction)
+1. the stateful contract participates in the transaction group
-2. the stateless contract doesn't have to pay any fees
+1. the escrow does not pay any transaction fees
-3. the stateless contract is not sending a rekey transaction
+1. the escrow does not send a rekey transaction

 ## Creating the vault